mleimer/tms-next-intl-crodwin/README.md

 - Screenshots cannot be taken in-context, but must be taken manually.
 Keys must be added manually on screenshot, as auto tagging feature did not work.
 - No React specific way to enable / disable in-context specific translations
 - No self-hosting possible.
 If GitLab & GitHub integrations are used, Crowdin requires full repo access.
+- Build required to deploy new translations, but deploying to a CDN is possible

 ##  Remarks
 - Multi-branch support brings complexity on how to sync translations across multiple branches.
 What should be re-imported?
 What should be copied over?
 Crowdin has some settings which allow a translator to translate each instance separately, or take over translations across all branches.